Timocop/PSMoveServiceEx/README.md

-# PSMoveServiceEx
+# ℹ️ PSMoveServiceEx
 This fork has been created to expand the PSMoveSerivce lifespan with fixes, optimizations and new features.
 Please use the original PSMoveService Wiki for now until i added my own.

-# PSMoveService
+# ℹ️ PSMoveService
 A background service that manages multiple PSMove Controllers and PS3 Eye Cameras.
 Clients connect to the service and stream PSMove Controller state (position, orientation and button presses).
 A visual client front-end is used for controller/tracker configuration.
 The [FAQ](https://github.com/psmoveservice/PSMoveService/wiki/Frequently-Asked-Questions) is a good starting point for any specific questions you may have about the project.

- # PSMoveServiceEx with SteamVR
+ # 🔗 PSMoveServiceEx with SteamVR
 ℹ️ *Requires [PSMoveServiceEx - Virtual Device Manager](https://github.com/Timocop/PSMoveServiceEx-Virtual-Device-Manager/tree/master)*

 <a href="https://youtu.be/8pwCMh_Z4ko" title="">